neondatabase/website/content/docs/guides/neosync-generate.md

 ## Neosync setup

-In Neosync, we'll configure a connection to your Neon database and create a job that populates your database with synthetic data.
+In Neosync, we'll configure a connection to your Neon database and create a job that populates the database with synthetic data.

 ### Configure a connection to the Neon database

 1. Navigate to [Neosync](https://www.neosync.dev/) and login.
 Go to **Connections** > **New Connection** then click on **Postgres**.

 2. Enter a unique name for the connection in the **Connection Name** field.
-We'll give it the following name: `neon-neosync`
+We'll give the connection the following name: `neon-neosync`

 3. Paste the Neon database connection string in the **Connection URL** field and click **Test Connection** to verify that the connection works.